Healthy Fringing Reef Videos

 Reef Crest Interface

-Observed in the early months of 2015, 2016, 2017, 2018, 2019, and 2020, the Vauxhall Fringing Reef* was a healthy reef with overall high % coral cover and high coral diversity and an abundance and diversity of fish.
-As such, it stood out from other fringing reefs in the MPA which were (and still are) highly degraded.
 “The Wreck” and adjacent outer fringing reef at Vauxhall were and still are a popular site for snorkel boats.
-There, boats tie up to fixed anchorage about 150 m offshore, explore The Wreck and the outer edges of the fringing reef.
-In February of 2025 a skipper of one of those boats told me that even following the recent damage to the outer reef from Hurricane Beryl (July 2024), the Vauxhall Reef is by far the best snorkelling reef in Barbados.
+Boats tie up to fixed mooring about 150 m offshore and snorkelers explore The Wreck and the outer edges of the fringing reef.
+In February of 2025, a skipper of one of those boats told me that even following the recent damage to the outer reef from Hurricane Beryl (July 2024), the Vauxhall Reef is by far the best snorkelling reef in Barbados.

 These are 1920×1080 pixel MP4 videos posted on my versicolor.ca webspace.
 Depending on the browser, they may be shown directly or require downloading.